Smoking and Heart Disease

 There are several products and treatments currently available to people who want to give up smoking.
 The best known are so called NRT (nicotine replacement) treatments.
 They are supposed to reduce cravings for cigarettes by giving patients an alternative source of nicotine.
 This usually takes the form of skin patches, inhalers, chewing gum or lozenges.
 These products are popular and easily available, but some studies suggest that there is a high rate of relapse and that many users will start smoking again in one year.

 An increasingly popular alternative to NRT is prescription medications that are completely nicotine free.
 They manage the chemical processes in the brain that create nicotine cravings and reward smokers with pleasurable sensations when they inhale nicotine.
 Although prescription medications like Champix are not be suitable for everybody, the majority of smokers can use them safely.
-DoktorABC’s online GPs are licensed to prescribe Champix to UK patients.
+DoktorABC’s online Doctors are licensed to prescribe Champix to UK patients.
 Simply complete a short medical questionnaire to get started.

 Does Giving Up Smoking Reduce the Risk of Heart Attack?